totaljs/framework/readme.md

 web framework for node.js
 =========================

 __total.js__ is the web application framework for creating rich web sites and web services.
-The framework doesn't have dependencies and it has very good documentation + contains many examples.
+The framework doesn't have any dependencies and it has very good documentation + contains many examples.
 Please support the framework on GitHub and on other social networks.

 ```
 $ npm install total.js